Have Yourself A Simpler Little Christmas

 If you’re hosting Christmas, don’t be afraid to delegate dishes to your guests.
 It saves time, money and stress.
 Remember – people come for people – it’s the conversations and the occasion (not the food) that make the memories.

-I get everyone on board on Christmas Eve with peeling, prepping and chopping – to a backdrop of Christmas music (and with a few cocktails thrown into the mix – mocktails for the kids).
-Click here to listen to our fabulous free festive playlist.
+Get everyone on board on Christmas Eve with peeling, prepping and chopping – to a backdrop of Christmas music (and with a few cocktails thrown into the mix – mocktails for the kids).

 Simple Family traditions

 If you don’t already have one, make one.
-Last year my eldest daughter had the genius idea of a bad taste Christmas jumper competition which created a lot of laughs.
+My friend Suzie had the genius idea of a bad taste Christmas sweater competition which created a lot of laughs.

 At the very least, get out and go for a walk around the hood to check out the Christmas lights.

-I haven’t bought wrapping paper for ages – instead I use Christmas stampers (holly leaves, Christmas tree and reindeer) and three ink pads in green, red and silver to decorate plain brown paper.
+Rather than fancy wrapping paper, use Christmas stampers (holly leaves, Christmas tree and reindeer) and three ink pads in green, red and silver to decorate plain brown paper.
 Super stylish, eco, and you’re not stuck with all those irritating bits of leftover wrapping paper that never quite fit another present.

 Small kids won’t know the difference between brand new and gently used.
 Check out eBay or school fairs for nearly new games, toys, clothes.
 For hard to please teenagers, re-gift something special that belonged to you or your parents – a vintage dress, watch or piece of jewellery.
 Challenge yourself to make just one of your gifts a second time around one.